 - When a non-licensed building practitioner carries out RBW, but is not supervised by a building practitioner of the appropriate licence class – $750 fine

-- When an LBP carries out RBW, but is not licensed in the appropriate class to carry out or supervise the work – $500 fine
+- When an LBP carries out or supervises RBW, but is not licensed in the appropriate class to carry out or supervise the work – $500 fine

 - When a person claims to be an LBP able to do a certain type of RBW, but is not licensed in the appropriate class – $500 fine

 Councils have been able to issue these fines for RBW since 3 September 2012.

 Full details are in the building Regulations.

 If an LBP or anyone involved in building and construction commits an offence under the Act, and the offence is serious, the local council or MBIE can prosecute them.
 There are four prosecutable offences directly related to the LBP scheme:

 The council or MBIE can also prosecute a home or building owner who knowingly employs a person who is not an LBP (with the appropriate licence) to carry out RBW.